 726a/b, Practicum in Clinical Ethics.
 1.3 credit hours per term.
 Students participate in 120 hours of clinical ethics under the guidance of a nurse with advanced knowledge and experience in the field and who is actively engaged in ethical consultation or evaluation of clinical situations.
 Emphasis is on gathering data from multiple sources involved in an ethical dilemma; mediating ethical disputes; investigating human rights abuses; reporting the results of mediation or investigation to institutions or authorities; ethical analysis of institutional policy; facilitating the discussion of ethics among providers, patients, and the lay public; and educational presentation of topics or cases in clinical ethics.
 Students participate in a monthly clinical conference.
-Prerequisite: successful completion of 725b, Health Care Ethics, or permission of the instructor.
+Prerequisite: successful completion of 725b, or permission of the instructor.
 Required for students in the Health Care Ethics concentration.
 Four hours per week.
 D. Olsen.

 727a, Analysis of Issues in Health Care Ethics.
 1.5 credit hours.
 In this course students learn to develop and critique positions and arguments in health care ethics by developing a topic of interest into a formal paper.
 Papers are written through a process of mutual critique in order to develop arguments while simultaneously analyzing the work of others.
-Prerequisite: successful completion of 725b, Health Care Ethics, or permission of the instructor.
+Prerequisite: successful completion of 725b, or permission of the instructor.
 One and one-half hours per week.
 D. Olsen.

 733b (REL 977b), Living with Dying.
 1.5 credit hours.
-Advances in treatment and technology have transformed the clinical course of many terminal illnesses.
-A growing number of people with terminal illness are living longer than ever before.
-Home care, shorter length of stay, and restrictions on admissions because of managed care have become a health care delivery reality for individuals with even the most serious illnesses.
-Health care providers need a comprehensive understanding of the individual and family experiences across an illness trajectory as clients adapt to living with disease and the possibility of death.
-This course develops practitioners' cultural and gender awareness, understanding, and competencies in creating environments to relieve suffering for individuals and their families across settings.
+This course develops students' cultural and gender awareness, understanding, and competencies in creating environments to relieve suffering for individuals and their families who have experienced a death or are caring for someone who is dying.
 Emphasis is on nonpharmacologic interventions to relieve suffering, including spiritual, interpersonal, and sociocultural.
 The course is structured with the premise that relief from suffering, meaning, and transcendence at the end of life are best achieved and understood through the interpersonal use of narrative techniques, like storytelling, to facilitate communication.
 One and one-half hours per week.
 R. McCorkle.

-735b, Environment and Health.
+[735b, Environment and Health.
 1.5 credit hours.
 The environment is a major determinant of health.
 To promote environmental health, we must understand environmental health problems in a comprehensive way, reaching from physiological research on health effects of toxic agents to actions which people may take, individually and collectively, to reduce their risks of adverse health effects.
 This course utilizes an integrative model for environmental health research incorporating four domains: physiology, vulnerability, epistemology, and health protection.
 Discussions include issues of environmental justice and implications for public health policy.
 1.5 hours per week.
 J. Dixon.
+Not offered spring term 2007.]

-[737a, Nursing, Health, and Social Welfare in American History.
+737a, Nursing, Health, and Social Welfare in American History.
 1.5 credit hours.
 This course uses history as a prism through which to examine the relationship between nursing and social reform in the United States between 1860 and 1992.
 Though chronology, names, dates, and facts are important and are stressed when appropriate, the purpose of the course is not to review a comprehensive narrative of what happened when.
 Rather, its goal is to explore themes related to change and reform throughout nursing's history, both chronologically as well as thematically.
 Specifically, the course focuses on the ways in which nurses have challenged and/or collaborated with prevailing social structures and ideologies across time and the results of those efforts.
 The course also considers the many variables (including race, ethnicity, class, and gender) that influenced particular events in which nursing played a role.
 One and one-half hours per week.
 Offered every other year.
 C. Connolly.
-Not offered fall term 2005.]